 #2 Afternoon Tea

-Cream Tea is a lighter version of Afternoon Tea (and is offered at many places for a budget price).
+Cream Tea is a lighter version of Afternoon Tea and is offered at many places for a reduced price.
 Rather than including finger sandwiches and cakes, Cream Tea is just tea, scones, clotted cream and jam.

 Afternoon Tea in London is served in several restaurants, hotels and tea houses.
 The mid-day ritual can be a fancy affair or a casual encounter – with prices to match.

-Alternatively, if you’re looking for a unique trip experience, you can combine sightseeing and the famous meal on the Afternoon Tea Bus Tour.
-While riding the double-decker bus through London to top sights, passengers dine on sandwiches, cakes and scones and sip tea.
+If you’re looking for a unique experience, you can combine sightseeing and the famous meal on the Afternoon Tea Bus Tour.
+While riding the double-decker bus through London, passengers dine on sandwiches, cakes and scones and sip tea.

 #3 Chicken Tikka Masala